dobin/yookiterm-challenges/challenge10/challenge10.md

 Segmentation fault (core dumped)
 ```

-It seems that the program crashes.
-But WAIT!
 It printed `Secret functionality!` before
 it crashed!
 Does that mean that the `secret()` was executed?
 Lets double-check
-by setting a breakpoint in `secret()`:
+by setting a breakpoint in `secret()` and run it again in GDB:

 ```
 (gdb) b *secret